Specialist Crime Division

 Specialist Crime Division:

-- supports local policing and keep people safe through the provision of access to national specialist investigative and intelligence functions.
+- supports local policing and keeping people safe through the provision of access to national specialist investigative and intelligence functions;

 - contributes significantly to the objectives of Police Scotland.